pydanny/daniel.feldroy.com/posts/get-or-create-view.md

 **Note from August 2023**: At the time I wrote this in 2012 figuring this out took a lot of work.
 Django CBVs were very new and the docs were in a raw state.
 What's shocking to me is how well this has aged.
 I just re-read this and it's still accurate (although lacking in good use of Django defaults).

-Speaking of Django defaults, within a month of writing this article I would [advocate using Django CBV defaults](/posts/stay-with-cbv-defaults) because that means more consistent code that takes less efforts.
+Speaking of Django defaults, within a month of writing this article I would [advocate using Django CBV defaults](/posts/stay-with-cbv-defaults) for consistent code written with less effort.